Pearls of Uzbekistan Tour

 Tashkent – Termez (B/D)

 You will be met at the airport after your overnight flight and assisted through immigration and customs before being transferred to the domestic terminal for your onward flight to Termez.
 On arrival you have a short transfer to the hotel to freshen up and rest.
 Your guide will then take you for a light lunch (not included) before a quick introductory tour and the rest of the day at leisure to recover from the long flight.
-In the evening you enjoy dinner and entertainment by the Sultan Saodat Ensemble.
-Overnight Termez.
+In the evening you enjoy dinner and overnight in Termez.

 After breakfast you start your city tour.
 The city sits in the corner of a bend on the left bank of Amu-Darya River, a major river of Central Asia that flows down from the Pamir Mountains and into the Aral Sea and which, during the Roman and Greek eras, was known as the Oxus river.
 An ancient centre of Buddhism in Central Asia, the city is at the southernmost and hottest point of Uzbekistan.
 It is rich with ancient archaeological sites and some of the artefacts are on display in the Archaeology Museum.
 We visit the Mausoleum of Al-Hakim at-Termez, one of major pilgrimage sites in Central Asia, as well as the Buddhist temples of Fayaztepa, and Karatepa built on three hills in the Northwest corner of Termez, still used as places of worship.
 Dinner in a local restaurant.
 Overnight Termez.